pulumi/docs/content/blog/managing-kubernetes-infrastructure-with-dotnet-and-pulumi/index.md

 Permalink: https://app.pulumi.com/lukehoban/basic_dotnet_kubernetes/luke-dev/updates/82
 ```

 The real benefits of .NET come when we extract common code into a reusable component.
-We can do that to create a new component like a `ServiceDeployment` which includes both a Kubernetes `Service` and `Deployment` using opinionated defaults.
+We can do that to create a new component like a `ServiceDeployment`, which includes both a Kubernetes `Service` and `Deployment` using opinionated defaults.
 With this, we can describe entire Kubernetes applications (100s of lines of YAML), in a short and semantically meaningful snippet of C#:

 ```csharp
 var config = new Config();